Uncertainty Quantification for Physics-Informed Neural Networks with Extended Fiducial Inference: Simulation Studies

 We then applied EFI to this example, using the same DNN structure for the data-modeling network.
 Figure \ref{fig:efi poisson} summarizes the imputed random errors by EFI for 100 datasets, showing that EFI correctly imputes the realized random errors from the observations.
 Consequently, EFI achieves the correct recovery of the underlying physical law.

 We evaluated the accuracy and robustness of each method by recording three metrics, as summarized in Table \ref{table:1d poisson}, based on an average across 100 repeated experiments.
 The `MSE' measures the mean squared distance between the network prediction and the true solution.
 The coverage rate represents the percentage of the true solution contained within the 95\% confidence interval, while the CI-Width quantifies the corresponding interval width.
 As discussed above, the dropout method produces inflated coverage rates and excessively wide confidence intervals, with CI widths ranging from 0.1917 to 0.6609.
 Similarly, the Bayesian method is sensitive to the choice of $\sigma_f$, with larger $\sigma_f$ values yielding inflated coverage rates, while smaller $\sigma_f$ values result in underestimated coverage rates.
 In contrast, EFI is free of hyperparameter tuning, making inference on the model parameters based on the observations and the embedded physical law.
 It produces the most balanced results, with a mean squared error (MSE) of $1.48\times 10^{-4}$ and a coverage rate of 95.17\%, closely aligning with the nominal 95\% target.
 Moreover, it provides the shortest CI-width 0.0504.
+Concrete Dropout achieves a comparable MSE as EFI, indicating similar model estimation accuracy.
+However, it performs significantly worse in terms of uncertainty quantification, with a coverage rate of only 11.85\%, far below the nominal 95\%.
+This substantial under-coverage is due to an underestimation of predictive uncertainty, as evidenced by the markedly narrower confidence interval width.